Tiina Randlane: Life and career

 Randlane was born in Tallinn and completed her undergraduate studies at Tartu State University, graduating cum laude in 1977.
-She pursued further education at the same institution, obtaining her candidate's degree in 1986.
-Her thesis explored the lichen flora of Estonia's western islands.
-Randlane's professional journey at the University of Tartu began in 1975 when she started as a technician.
-She has maintained her affiliation with the university throughout her career, progressing to her current position as an associate professor.
+She continued her studies at the same institution and obtained a candidate's degree in 1986; her thesis examined the lichen flora of Estonia's western islands.

+She began working at the University of Tartu in 1975 as a technician and later became an associate professor.

-Randlane's research primarily concentrates on lichen taxonomy and ecology.
-Her publication record includes close to a hundred scientific papers and book chapters.
-One of her notable contributions is spearheading the development of a comprehensive global taxonomic database for lichens.
-A significant portion of her work has been dedicated to studying the lichen biodiversity of Estonia and the broader Baltic region.
+Her research focuses on lichen taxonomy and ecology.
+She has authored around 100 scientific papers and book chapters, and has worked on the development of a global taxonomic database for lichens.
+Much of her work concerns the lichen biodiversity of Estonia and the wider Baltic region.

-Throughout her career, Randlane has been instrumental in compiling Estonia's Red Data Books and subsequent Red Lists of Lichens.
-She served on the editorial board of Folia Cryptogamica Estonica for over two decades, from 1996 to 2020.
-In 2020, she took on the role of associate editor for the journal The Lichenologist.
+Randlane contributed to the compilation of Estonia's Red Data Books and later Red Lists of lichens.
+She served on the editorial board of Folia Cryptogamica Estonica from 1996 to 2020 and became an associate editor of The Lichenologist in 2020.

-Beyond her research endeavors, Randlane has played a pivotal role in shaping Estonian lichenology.
-Her engaging lectures and field courses have inspired numerous students, fostering a new generation of lichen enthusiasts.
-She has also been committed to making lichen knowledge accessible to the public, co-authoring a multilingual series on Estonian macrolichens for a general audience.
-Randlane has contributed significantly to the development of online educational resources covering Estonian lichens, mosses, and vascular plants.
-Additionally, she has been actively involved in expanding the lichen herbarium at the University of Tartu, adding nearly 7,000 specimens that she collected and identified.
+She co-authored a multilingual series on Estonian macrolichens for a general readership and helped develop online educational resources on Estonian lichens, mosses, and vascular plants.
+She also collected and identified nearly 7,000 specimens for the University of Tartu lichen herbarium.

-Randlane's contributions have been recognised with several accolades from the University of Tartu.
-She received the university medal in 2003, followed by the medal of honour a decade later in 2013.
-In 2021, she was awarded a special medal commemorating "100 semesters at the University of Tartu".
-Her efforts in science communication were acknowledged in 2010 when interactive online identification guides she helped develop won the top prize for innovative science popularisation in Estonia.
-In recognition of her significant contributions to the field, the 60th issue of Folia Cryptogamica Estonica was dedicated to Randlane on the occasion of her 70th birthday.
-The lichen species Pyxine tiinae, Leptogium tiinae, and Lepraria tiinae were named in her honour in this issue.
+Randlane received University of Tartu medals in 2003 and 2013, and in 2021 she was awarded a medal marking "100 semesters at the University of Tartu".
+In 2010, online identification guides she helped develop received an award for innovative science popularization in Estonia.
+The 60th issue of Folia Cryptogamica Estonica was dedicated to her on her 70th birthday, and it included descriptions of Pyxine tiinae, Leptogium tiinae, and Lepraria tiinae, named after her.